adbar/trafilatura/docs/used-by.rst

 -------------------

-To reference this software in a publication please cite the following paper:
+**To reference this software in a publication please cite the following paper:**

 - Barbaresi, A. `Trafilatura: A Web Scraping Library and Command-Line Tool for Text Discovery and Extraction <https://aclanthology.org/2021.acl-demo.15/>`_, in *Proceedings of ACL/IJCNLP 2021: System Demonstrations*, 2021, p.
 122-131.
+DOI: 10.18653/v1/2021.acl-demo.15

 .. code-block:: shell